yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 | `$size`      | Matches arrays of a specific size     | `{ hobbies: { $size: 3 } }`                     |
 | `$exists`    | Matches documents with a field        | `{ email: { $exists: true } }`                  |
 | `$type`      | Matches fields of a specific type     | `{ email: { $type: "string" } }`                |

 ---

-Let's dive into **6.
-Indexing and Optimization**.
-This is a critical part of working with MongoDB because it can significantly improve the performance of queries by reducing the number of documents MongoDB needs to scan.

----